 - Social Security card (or receipt from the Social Security Office)

 - Take care of your ethical research training now!
 OSU requires all graduate students to be trained in the ethical conduct of research.
 This is a great thing to get out of the way before classes begin.
 You will be glad you did this early.

 As You Begin Your Graduate Program

 Review the following resources for information about the Graduate School, details of your program of study, and student life at OSU:

 Learn about the MIME Faculty associated with your graduate program, and schedule meetings with those whose research and teaching pursuits most closely match your interests.

 By the End of Your First Term

 - Select your major professor.
 You must select a major professor by the end of your first term.
-Find a faculty member whose research and teaching interests are appropriate and who is willing to advise you and supervise your studies at Oregon State.
+Find a faculty member whose research and teaching interests align with your own and who willing to advise you and supervise your studies at Oregon State.

-- In consultation with the School of MIME graduate advisor and/or your major professor, develop a tentative program of study using the appropriate Program of Study Form (MS, MEng, or PhD).
+- In consultation with the MIME graduate advisor and/or your major professor, develop a tentative program of study using the appropriate Program of Study Form: Masters (DOC), PhD